AnthonySteele/MvcRouteTester/README.md

 ## How

-MvcRouteTester relies on [NUnit](http://www.nunit.org/) and [Moq](http://code.google.com/p/moq/).
-But if you needed to use other equivalent libraries for assertions and mocks, it should be easy to swap out these dependencies in the source.
+MvcRouteTester relies on [NUnit](http://www.nunit.org/).
+But if you needed to use other equivalent library for assertions, it should be easy to swap out this dependency in the source.

 ## Credits